EllisChampagne/python_Bikeshare/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### Required Step
+I am updating this "Required Step" section solely because I need to validate the ability to commit an edit.